quasarframework/app-extension-dotenv/README.md

 ```
 Selecting `[enter]` on your keyboard will give you the defaults.
 The env file will be `.env` and there will be no common root object.

 Any data in a `.env` will be placed in `process.env` at the browser level.

-If you specified a common root object, say `MyData`, then the data will be at `process.env.MyData`.
+If you specified a common root object, say `MyData`, then the data will be placed at `process.env.MyData`.

 To uninstall:
 ```